astorcam/chatbot/README.md

 -numpy
 -tensorflow

-It's a small proyect made just to learn about machine learning, bag of words, etc.
+It's a small proyect made just to learn about machine learning, bag of words and specially neural networks.
+I hope this can help someone, somehow.